NEW ADDITIONAL REQUIREMENTS INCLUDING IN THE CARO 2020 REPORTING AFTER ON CONSULTING ON WITH THE NFRA

 - Non-Banking Financial Activities

-# The auditor must report on the conduct of financial activities of an NBFC nature by the company without valid Certificate and reporting.
+# The auditor must report on the conduct of financial activities of an NBFC nature by the company without valid Certificates and reporting.

 - Cash Losses